Russian double-sided smartphone has global ambitions

 The phone, based on Google’s Android mobile operating system, will be available for 19,990 roubles ($600) in Russian stores against a price of around 29,000 roubles ($870) for Apple’s iPhone 5c with the same memory.

-In Europe and the United Arab Emirates the YotaPhone will be available for 499 euros ($680) and $600 respectively.
-The company has teamed up with distributors Ingram Micro Inc and Brodos for international sales, it said.
+In Europe and the United Arab Emirates the YotaPhone will be available for 499 euros ($680) and $600, respectively.

-Assembled in China from components made in Japan and Taiwan, the YotaPhone features a backlit liquid crystal display (LCD) screen on one side and, on the other, an electronic paper display designed to mimic the appearance of ordinary ink on paper, which is always switched on.

-“It’s a new type of gadget.
-With smartphones it’s always one problem - its display is always black, it always sleeps, which we think is fundamentally wrong,” Martynov said in an interview, pointing at the smartphone’s front screen.

-Yota Devices, majority owned by Russian investment fund Wooden Fish, was spun off from wireless internet provider Yota, also known as Scartel, in 2011, ahead of a deal that saw Russia’s No. 2 mobile operator Megafon buy Scartel for $1.2 billion. ($1 = 33.2487 Russian roubles) ($1 = 0.7377 euros)
+Yota Devices, majority owned by Russian investment fund Wooden Fish, was spun off from wireless internet provider Yota, also known as Scartel, in 2011, ahead of a deal that saw Russia’s No.2 mobile operator Megafon buy Scartel for $1.2 billion.

-Additional reporting by Anastasia Teterevleva; Editing by Megan Davies and Mark Heinrich